DIYgod/RSSHub/docs/en/joinus/README.md

             author: '', // Author of the article
             category: '', // Article category
             // category: [''], // Multiple category
-            description: '', // The article summury or content
+            description: '', // The article summary or content
             pubDate: '', // The article publishing datetime
             guid: '', // The article unique identifier, optional, default to the article link below
             link: '', // The article link